mrocklin/blog/_posts/work/2018-05-22-beyond-numpy.md

-However to solidify this growth and apply it across the ecosystem we now need to do some central planning to move from a pair-wise model where packages need to know about each other to a ecosystem model where packages can negotiate by developing and adhering to community-standard protocols.
+However to solidify this growth and apply it across the ecosystem we now need to do some central planning to move from a pair-wise model where packages need to know about each other to an ecosystem model where packages can negotiate by developing and adhering to community-standard protocols.

 The community has done this transition before
 (Numeric + Numarray -> Numpy, the Scikit-Learn fit/predict API, etc..)